Nuno111/Colour-Them-All/README.md

 #

-Simple game project to learn html canvas.
+---------- Game project to learn html canvas. ----------

+Important: Code is messy at the moment as it´s first version, will need to refactor code once a design patter has been established.

 //-- Current functionalities --//

 Allow user to choose UI colors;